nayanseth/fps/README.md

 # First Person Shooter (Head Tracking Enabled)

 This is a unity project which is based on first person controller.
 It is integrated with head tracking.
+Special Thanks to unity user nile1988 for freetrack integration script: http://goo.gl/6qDCLY

 In order to use it, perform the following steps: